A note on the metastability in three modifications of the standard Ising model: Introduction

-Probably the easiest application of this methods, where one can rigorously investigate metastable behavior, is the two-dimensional standard Ising model on a finite torus in the low temperature regime.
-Neves and Schonmann applied 1991 in \cite{NS91} the pathwise approach to this model, and in the year 2002 the potential-theoretic approach was used in \cite{BM02} by Bovier and Manzo.
-In this paper, we study three modifications of the Ising model that are defined in chapters \ref{S2}--\ref{pm}.
-The pathwise approach has already been applied to all these models in \cite{KO92}, \cite{KO94} and \cite{NO96}, respectively.
-In Chapters 7.7 -- 7.10 of \cite{OV04}, a brief overview on these three papers is given.
-Here, we complement these results and apply the potential-theoretic approach to obtain more precise information on topic i).
+Probably the easiest application of these methods, where one can rigorously investigate metastable behavior, is the two-dimensional standard Ising model on a finite torus in the low temperature regime.
+Neves and Schonmann applied 1991 in \cite{NS91} the path-wise approach to this model, which was later rewritten in the Chapters 7.1--7.5 of \cite{OV04}.
+And in the year 2002 the potential-theoretic approach was used in \cite{BM02} by Bovier and Manzo (see also Chapter 17 of \cite{BdH15}).
+Moreover, several other settings and regimes in the Ising model have been considered as well.
+For example, the Ising model on $ \Z^d $ was considered in \cite{DS} ($ d=2 $) and in \cite{CF} ($ d\geq 3 $), and the regime, where the magnetic field tends to zero was treated in \cite{S}.
+Of course, the metastable analysis goes far beyond the Ising model, and for numerous other models, such as coupled diffusion process or lattice gas models, a metastable behavior was studied rigorously.
+For an extensive historical review on this we refer to \cite{BdH15}, \cite{OV04}, \cite{MNOS} and references therein.

-All three models differ from the standard Ising model mainly in the fact that we lose the applicability of \emph{isoperimetrical inequalities}.
-Namely, in the Ising case, for a given number of \emph{up-spins}, the configuration with minimal energy is a droplet of up-spins with its shape being a square (or a quasi-square) with a possible bar of up-spins attached to one of its (longer) sides.
-Here, we do not have this property.
+In this paper we study three modifications of the Ising model.
+Roughly speaking, the crucial difference between all three models and the standard Ising model is the fact that we lose the applicability of \emph{isoperimetrical inequalities}.
+Namely, in the Ising case, for a given number of \emph{up-spins}, the configurations with minimal energy are those droplets of up-spins whose shape is given by a square (or a quasi-square) with a possible bar of up-spins attached to one of its sides.
+Here we do not have this property.
 Instead we need to look at the \emph{stability} of certain classes of configurations separately in order to specify the metastable and the critical state rigorously.
+The path-wise approach has already been applied to these models in \cite{KO92}, \cite{KO94} and \cite{NO96}, respectively.
+In the Chapters 7.7--7.10 of \cite{OV04}, a brief overview on these three papers is given.
+Here we complement these results and apply the potential-theoretic approach.